 Hyperhidrosis is often a hereditary condition and can be triggered or exacerbated by anxiety or high temperatures.

 A research study published in the March 2008 Journal of Drugs in Dermatology compared Botox with topical aluminum chloride.
-50 patients participated; 25 were given topical treatment and 25 were given Botox.
-The authors wrote, "at week 4, 92% of the subjects in the Botox group achieved treatment response compared with 33% of the subjects in the AC group."
+Fifty patients participated, 25 were given topical treatment and 25 were given Botox.
+The authors wrote, "at week four, 92% of the subjects in the Botox group achieved treatment response compared with 33% of the subjects in the AC group."

-Although the researchers concluded that Botox was "superior" to aluminum chloride, they also found that aluminum chloride was "effective and tolerated in 29% of patients," which is a considerable amount.
+Although the researchers concluded that Botox was "superior" to aluminum chloride, they also found that aluminum chloride was "effective and tolerated in 29% of patients," a considerable number.

 Suction curettage by an experienced hyperhidrosis specialist or endoscopic thoracic sympathectomy is also an option, which is often very successful.
 ETS should be performed by board certified thoracic surgeons as it is a procedure requring experience in minimally invasive chest surgery.

 Hyperhidrosis treatment products